uutils/uutils.github.io/content/users.md

 ## Buildroot

-[Buildroot](https://buildroot.org/) - the widely-used embedded Linux build system - received a patch adding an official `uutils-coreutils` package in April 2025.
-The package supports **multicall binary mode** (BusyBox-style single binary dispatch), is mutually exclusive with GNU coreutils, and handles cross-compilation for embedded targets.
+[Buildroot](https://buildroot.org/), the widely-used embedded Linux build system, ships an official `uutils-coreutils` package since April 2025.

 This brings uutils into the reach of a vast ecosystem of IoT, industrial, and embedded devices built with Buildroot.